IdkwhatImD0ing/study-assistant/README.md

 -	Recording Frontend Audio for Azure Speech to Text: Achieving high-quality audio and format compatibility was difficult but essential for accurate transcription.
 Overcoming these challenges involved debugging, troubleshooting, and fine-tuning the recording and conversion processes to ensure seamless integration and reliable performance.

 ## Accomplishments
-Our achievements include impressive developments in text-to-speech and speech-to-text capabilities, alongside overcoming challenging debugging tasks.
-These efforts resulted in a highly satisfactory and capable system, enabling seamless conversion between spoken and written communication for an inclusive and accessible user experience.
+ - Really happy that we managed to successfully implement both the text to speech and speech to text features
+ - Allows us to implement a voice chat functionality as well as a voice chat with pdf functionality

 ## What we learned
-We gained insights in audio capture, ensuring compatibility with Azure Speech to Text.
+ - We gained insights in audio capture, ensuring compatibility with Azure Speech to Text.
 Debugging and fine-tuning ensured seamless integration and reliable performance.
-We enhanced our skills in audio processing and frontend implementation for audio-based applications.
+ - We enhanced our skills in audio processing and frontend implementation for audio-based applications.

 ## What’s next
 - Customization and Training: We'll customize the Chat GPT model to meet our project's objectives, emphasizing a safe and supportive environment.
-- Safety Measures: Robust safety measures will be implemented, including human moderation, filters, and AI techniques to handle sensitive content.
 - User Feedback and Iteration: Collecting user feedback to enhance the system and improve user experiences.
-- Expansion and Outreach: Exploring opportunities to reach a wider audience through partnerships and outreach efforts.
+- Features: Allow uploading more than one pdf at a time, audio streaming to ensure faster responses